Not sure what to do? Interested in having an expert speak to your group? Contact us.

 - Advanced research methods in oral history, archival ethics and theory, preservation, community-based archives, and social justice in archives.

-We invite faculty, instructors, students, and the community to incorporate one or more of the following asynchronous workshops/instruction sessions into courses and/or research.
+We invite faculty, instructors, students, and the community to incorporate one or more of the following asynchronous toolkits, workshops, and instruction sessions into courses and/or research.

 - Community-Centered Archives (25 minutes) by Elvia Arroyo-Ramirez, Krystal Tribbett, and Thuy Vo Dang